Rhododendron macrophyllum

 (Pacific, or, coast rhododendron)

-From a few arching branches to billows of pink, the Pacific, or, coast rhododendron (Rhododendron macrophyllum) decks even the shadiest woodland understory with spectacular, confectionary colored blooms.
-Throughout the seasons, its glossy, evergreen leaves and neat habit lend even the remotest forest a park-like air.
+From a few arching branches to billows of pink, the Pacific, or, coast rhododendron (Rhododendron macrophyllum) decks even the shadiest woodland understory with spectacular, confectionary-colored blooms.
+Even when not in flower, its glossy, evergreen leaves, sculpted branches, and neat habit lend the remotest forest a park-like air throughout the seasons.

 Blooms

 The Pacific rhododendron’s signature feature is its large clusters of twenty or more showy flowers.
-Borne at the tips of its branches, its somewhat conical (and cone-like) flower buds are composed of layered bracts1Bracts are leaves that occur within or just below a flower cluster and often differ in size, form, and sometimes color from ordinary leaves. it sheds as the swelling blooms emerge between them.
-Each individual flower’s five, partially fused petals form a broad, bell-shaped corolla, often ruffled or slightly crimped on the outer edges.
+Borne at the tips of its branches, its somewhat conical (and cone-like) flower buds are first composed of large, layered bracts1Bracts are leaves that occur within or just below a flower cluster and often differ in size, form, and sometimes color from ordinary leaves. that are shed as the swelling blooms emerge between them.
+(See photos in the gallery below.)
+Each individual flower’s five partially fused petals form a broad, bell-shaped corolla, often ruffled or slightly crimped on the outer edges.
 It ranges in shades of pink from nearly white to pale magenta with yellowish brown or green spots freckling its upper lobes.
 The petal color often fades to a deeper shade toward the tip and along the prominent midrib, lending the clustered bloom a luminous quality.

 The Pacific rhododendron blooms April through July as spring ascends the mountainsides.
 Like many rhododendrons, it tends to bloom massively in alternate years, as it devotes energy to seed production after a heavy bloom at the expense of setting flower buds for the following year.